MicrosoftDocs/intellicode/docs/faq.md

 We are keen to hear from you as you try out IntelliCode.
 Tell us about any problems you encounter or features that you wish were available.

 - **Visual Studio Code bugs:** [Log a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new).
 Include any **Output** window log entries from VS IntelliCode and Python with the bug.
 You can also browse [existing issues](https://github.com/MicrosoftDocs/intellicode/issues) and up-vote them using a 👍 reaction.

 - **Visual Studio bugs:** Use the [Help > Send Feedback > Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) menu.
 If you reproduce the problem before submitting the report, logs will be automatically included in the report.

 - **Feature requests:** [Log a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new) and mention that it's a feature request.

 ## Q. Is this experience only available in English?

 IntelliCode is a preview extension today, and we're eager to understand how useful these capabilities are for a broad set of customers.
-When we take IntelliCode out of preview, we'll be looking at support for other languages.
+When we take IntelliCode out of preview, we'll look at support for other languages.

 ## <a name="privacy"/> Q: What about privacy?
 Are you sending my code to the cloud?
 What customer data is being sent to Microsoft?